Fantastic display and rotating bezel

 Samsung Galaxy Watch 3 review: Value and the competition

 That’s a lot of money for a smartwatch, no matter how good it is.
 That starting price is over $100 more than the Galaxy Watch Active 2 sold for at launch, and $70 more than the original Galaxy Watch.
 But is it $70-$100 better?
 I don’t think so.
 Samsung improved the hardware over the original watch, so that’s a bonus, though I don’t think the software has improved enough for the company to charge this much.
 It’s like Samsung saw how much Apple was charging for its Series 5 watch and thought it’d do the same.
-Again, these points are nullified due to the $100 discount the Galaxy Watch 3 currently has, but keep this in mind if the price goes back up.
+These points are nullified due to the $150 discount the Galaxy Watch 3 currently has, but keep this in mind if the price goes back up.

 Apple’s latest smartwatch, the Apple Watch Series 6, is the Galaxy Watch 3’s biggest competitor.
 Each device offers a similar feature set and comes in various sizes and connectivity options.
 The Galaxy Watch 3 is compatible with Android and iPhones, but you’ll get the best experience if you’re using a Samsung phone.
 The Apple Watch is only compatible with iOS.